Professor of Architecture

 The work of Ammar Eloueini is part of five museum’s permanent collections: The Museum of Modern Art (MoMA) in New York City, the Centre Georges Pompidou in Paris, the Canadian Centre for Architecture (CCA) in Montreal, Disseny Hub (DHUB) in Barcelona and The Ogden Museum of Southern Art in New Orleans.

 As an educator, Ammar Eloueini chaired the Digital Media Program, as well as taught design studios, theory and digital fabrication seminars at the University of Illinois in Chicago.
 Currently Eloueini is a tenured Favrot Professor of Architecture at Tulane University in New Orleans and regularly serves as thesis advisor at the Ecole Nationale de Création Industrielle (ENSCI) in Paris.

-Ammar Eloueini received, with honors, the degree of Diplome par le Gouvernement from Paris-Villemin in 1994, and graduated with a Master of Science in Advanced Architectural Design from Columbia University in 1996.
-Professor Eloueini has participated in several symposia and exhibitions including "Mixing It Up With Miesâ” at the Canadian Center for Architecture, and the Venice Biennale.
-Along with several solo and group shows, the work of Ammar Eloueini was recently documented by two bilingual monographs published by Damdi in Korea and AADCU in China.
+Ammar Eloueini received, with honors, the Master of Architecture degree of Diplômé par le Gouvernement from the Ecole Nationale Supérieure d’Architecture Paris-Malaquais in Paris and a postgraduate Master of Science in Advanced Architectural Design from the Graduate School of Architecture Planning and Preservation at Columbia University in New York City.
+Eloueini has participated in several symposia and exhibitions, including "Mixing It Up With Mies" at the Canadian Centre for Architecture and the Venice Biennale in Italy.
+In addition to several solo and group shows, the work of Ammar Eloueini has been documented by two bilingual monographs, published by Damdi in Korea and AADCU in China.